boisgera/MEDIANE/README.md

   - [Install JupyterHub] on a server to support multiple users (or [ask politely your favorite I.T. guy to do it][HJ]).

-  - Try the [Microsoft Azure Notebooks]: Host Jupyter notebooks in the cloud; requires a (free) Microsoft account.
+  - Try the [Microsoft Azure Notebooks] to host Jupyter notebooks in the cloud; requires a (free) Microsoft account.

   - [Binder] (beta): turn a [GitHub] repository